Nkunku helps Leipzig defend German Cup title

 Frankfurt captain Sebastian Rode said Nkunku's goal was the turning point, telling ZDF "we just didn't have the power in behind" after the strike.

-The victory spoiled Frankfurt manager Oliver Glasner's farewell, with the Austrian leaving the club at the end of the season, one year after taking them to the Europa League title.
+The victory spoiled Frankfurt manager Oliver Glasner's farewell, with the Austrian leaving the club at the end of the season after two years with the Eagles, one year after taking them to the Europa League title.

+Glasner said "when you go toe-to-toe with Leipzig, that's an accolade.
+I am very proud of what the team has achieved in the past two years."

+"I'm looking back at two wonderful years.
+When I think about it, I get goosebumps."

 Despite the victory, the immediate future is uncertain for Leipzig, who could lose several stars including Nkunku, Szoboszlai and Laimer in the summer.